Cyffredin Cottages Welsh Luxury Cottage Conwy

-Cyffredin Cottages were originally the workers cottages for the local paper and candle wax mill, having been fully renovated to a high standard yet still retaining many of the original features including beamed ceilings and inglenook fireplaces, set in Idyllic surroundings along side a stream with beautiful landscaped gardens.
+Cyffredin Cottages were originally the workers cottages for the local paper and candle wax mill, having been fully renovated to a high standard yet still retaining many of the original features including beamed ceilings, inglenook fireplace and wood burner , set in Idyllic surroundings along side a stream with beautiful landscaped gardens.
 There are magnificent views of the Snowdonia mountains and yet within walking distance (just over 0.8 miles) from the historical walled town of Conwy.
 Conwy Golf course 1.5 miles.

 One of the best Beaches and Sand dunes within 5 mins drive.